isabella232/primetime.en/help/programming/tvsdk-3.0-for-ios/c-psdk-ios-3.0-va-integration-overview/c-psdk-ios-3.0-va-integration/t-psdk-ios-3.0-va-custom-metadata.md

 snippet: y
 ---

-# Implement custom metadata support{#implement-custom-metadata-support}
+# Implement custom metadata support  {#implement-custom-metadata-support}

 You can provide custom metadata on content, ads, and chapter tracking calls by using callback functions.